NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-R4/backup/guides/DRAFT--GP-Connect--Patient-Facing--Prescriptions/Home/FHIR-Assets/Profiles/Index.page.md

 ## {{page-title}}

-This API utilises multiple different FHIR UK Core resource's, dependant on the use case.
+This API utilises multiple different FHIR UK Core resources, dependent on the use case.

 <table data-responsive>
     <thead>